 The death of the T-1000.
 It was just so utterly surreal, and somehow completely lacked the satisfaction that should have come with seeing that thing killed...

-In-universe Fuel for T2.
+In-Universe Fuel for T2.
 An escaped mental patient with a history of violence and known to have previously attacked tech companies launches an attack on one of the biggest ones.
-She is aided by her delinquent son and a man who matches the description of a cop killer from 1984, and is apparently immune to any conventional weapons.
+She is aided by both her delinquent son and a man who matches the description of a cop killer from 1984 that was apparently immune to any conventional weapons, and who still seems to just tank bullets without flinching.
 Not a story I'd want to be in the middle of.

 The T-1000, full stop, and also doubling as Paranoia Fuel.
 Let's recap — it can be anyone it touches, allow it to impersonate your family and your friends to get to you.
 It can become other objects, so that chair or that table in the corner could well be him, and when someone sits down on it it's sampled them so now it can look like them.
 It can perfectly mimic human expression and emotion to blend in perfectly with normal society.
 It understands how to actually look for you by getting pictures and asking people where you are and searching for your personal data on computers.
 It understands how to manipulate people like torturing them or playing to their fears.
 When it finds you, it doesn't need a weapon, it is a weapon, turning its fingers and hands into knives, blades or hooks as it chases you down.
 Like the other Terminators, it will not stop until you are dead, and destroying it is pretty much impossible unless you have a vat of molten metal nearby.
 And on top of it all, he's a cop chasing a child.
 Able to be anyone, anywhere, without being detected, never stopping, impossible to reason with, and all it wants to do is kill you — it's about as basic and terrifying as a boogeyman can be.